 To make Thanksgiving dinner a little easier, I have decided to make our turkey in the slow cooker.
 I have made a small turkey in the slow cooker before, but because our guests avoid high-fat foods, I have decided to cook a large turkey breast instead.
 I was pretty sure the process would be the same, but I wanted to make sure.
 So in order to reduce stress on Thanksgiving even more, I did a practice run this weekend.

 When I pick a turkey, I plan for one pound per person.
-An 8 pound turkey will provide enough for dinner for us with some leftover turkey for the next day.
+I realize that most people will not eat that much, but some of the weight of the turkey is bones.
+Plus it is nice to have leftover turkey.
+An 8-pound turkey will provide enough for dinner for us with some leftover turkey for the next day.

-I put one turkey breast in the fridge to thaw and one in the freezer.
+I put one turkey breast in the fridge to begin thawing immediately and one in the freezer for later.
 You want to plan 1 day of thawing in the refrigerator for every 4 pounds of turkey.

 The turkey took 6 hours on high in my slow cooker.
 Slow cookers vary so I recommend that you start checking the internal temperature at about 5 hours.
 Once it has reached 170 degrees in the breast (and 180 degrees in the thigh if you are cooking a whole turkey) you are ready to pull it out and serve it.
 Now the great thing about a slow cooker is that if your turkey is ready before the other dishes, you can just turn it to warm and not have to worry about it drying out or getting cold.